Counseling Degrees and Programs in Nebraska

 Bellevue University

 Bellevue University offers a CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling that is available online or at the Bellevue campus.
 In the online program, students complete coursework online and complete the required 100-hour practicum and 600-hour clinical internship in their local area.
 They must also attend two on-campus residencies.
 The first residency is held at the beginning of the program and the second residency must be completed before starting the clinical internship.
-The degree is comprised of 60 credits and meets state educational requirements for the Licensed Mental Health Practitioner (LMHP) credential.
+The degree consists of 60 credits and meets state educational requirements for the Licensed Mental Health Practitioner (LMHP) credential.
 Courses in the MS program include Theories of Psychopathology; Group Processes and Facilitation; and Human Development Throughout the Lifespan.
 Applicants must have a bachelor’s degree with at least six credits in the behavioral sciences.

 Chadron State College